vidishsirdesai/projects/README.md

 # Problem Statement and Approach

 ### Problem statement
-In cybersecurity, detecting the anomalies in the network is a crucial task that involves identifying unusual patterns in the network traffic.
+In cybersecurity, detecting anomalies or intrusions or attacks in the network is a crucial task that involves identifying unusual patterns in the network traffic.
 The challenge lies in accurately detecting these anomalies in real-time, where the network traffic is immense, and often noisy and heterogenous.

 ### Why is there a need to develop a robust and adaptive system to detect anomalies in the network?
 The traditional methods that are commonly deployed to detect anomalies in the network, rely on predefined set of rules based on known attack patterns.
 The problem with these is that they fail at recognizing threats that previously have not been encountered.